jonmak08/alloy-ui-exercises/02-components/README.md

 ## 2. Char Counter

 * The component we will use in this exercise, `aui-char-counter`, is used in conjunction with `<input>` elements.
-It allows us to specify a maximum number of characters for that `<input>` and also privides a counter so that we can display the remaining number of characters.
+It allows us to specify a maximum number of characters for that `<input>` and also provides a counter so that we can display the remaining number of characters.

 * Setup your file, making sure to include the AlloyUI seed and Bootstarap css files.